About this certificate

 Completed certificate includes:

-- 5 CEUs (Continuing education units, 30 hrs of online coursework +20 hrs attending the DT&L Conference including the virtual face-to-face certificate session and reflective activity).
+- 4 Total CEUs (2-Continuing education units for 20 hrs of online coursework + 2 CEU for 20 hrs attending the DT&L Conference, including the virtual face-to-face certificate session and reflective activity).

 This was one of the best professional development opportunities I have participated in.
 Both the Conference Certificate and Distance Teaching & Learning Conference were well-organized and provided me with new knowledge that I can apply in my work.

 – Conference Blended Certificate participant in the Fundamentals of Online Teaching